HenrikBengtsson/ucsf-vpn/README.md

  ucsf-vpn <command> [flags] [options]

 Commands:
- start            Connect to UCSF VPN stop             Disconnect from UCSF VPN restart          Disconnect and reconnect to UCSF VPN toggle           Connect to or disconnect from UCSF VPN
+ start            Connect to VPN stop             Disconnect from VPN restart          Disconnect and reconnect to VPN toggle           Connect to or disconnect from VPN

- status           Display UCSF VPN connection status details          Display connection details in JSON format log              Display log file troubleshoot     Scan log file for errors (only for '--method=pulse')
+ status           Display VPN connection status details          Display connection details in JSON format log              Display log file troubleshoot     Scan log file for errors (only for '--method=pulse')